 - Revocation: Should you choose to rescind your advance directive, you can create a revocation of power of attorney or destroy the document.
 Additionally, you can outline your wishes for revocation and your updated advance directive in a new document (Section 22-8A-5).

-- Effective Date: Your advance directive should be signed and dated before submitting it in writing.
-It will become effective when your attending physician and another medical professional have determined you have a terminal injury or are in a permanent state of unconsciousness — and you can no longer comprehend or direct your medical treatment.
+- Effective Date: It becomes effective when your attending physician and another medical professional have determined you have a terminal injury or are in a permanent state of unconsciousness — and you can no longer comprehend or direct your medical treatment.

 How to Select Your Agent(s)